SteveLane/statistics-reproducibility/README.md

     - code/data as supplementary material (still behind possible paywall)
     - code/data contained in publicly available repository (e.g. github)
     - code/data contained in publicly available repository AND with a docker image for versioning

+## Steps

+Possible steps for project:

+- identify previous research (ongoing)
+- design literature search
+    - identify say, top 10 statistics journals?
+    - timeline (2015--2016?)
+    - keywords (simulation, code, ?)
+- brief read-through of articles to identify suitability
+    - done by all
+    - e.g. check that the article actually contains data/analysis/simulations
+- longer read-through of articles kept from last phase
+    - ranked against criteria above
+- produce summary statistics

+### Our own reproducibility

+We should aim to make our own literature search reproducible!
+(I have no idea how to do this at the moment though).
+Possibly done simply by recording the keywords etc. used and which database searched.
+Record criteria for culling this initial literature search, then record the decisions made on each article.

+If possible, we should try and contain all within a docker image that generates the final pdf.